NeoSchema Reference Guide

 nameargumentsreturns

-Returns the name of the class with the given Schema ID, or "" if not found
+Returns the name of the class with the given Schema URI;

-:return: The name of the class with the given Schema ID, or "" if not found
+:return: The name of the Class with the given Schema uri

 nameargumentsreturns